 Biography

 An adventurous flutist hailed for her "versatility and depth of understanding" (composer Eva Kendrick), Dr. Jessica Sherer has earned a reputation for taking on many unique and varied musical projects.
-Jessica is principal flutist with Sinfonia Gulf Coast, piccoloist with the Albany Symphony and Spartanburg Philharmonic, assistant principal flutist with the LaGrange Symphony, and performs regularly with orchestras throughout the Southeast, including the Atlanta Opera Orchestra, Greenville Symphony, South Carolina Philharmonic, Columbus Symphony, and Symphony Orchestra Augusta.
+Jessica currently serves as principal flutist with Sinfonia Gulf Coast and piccoloist with the Spartanburg Philharmonic, and previously held positions with the Valdosta, LaGrange, Albany, and Northwest Florida Symphonies.
+She performs regularly with orchestras throughout the Southeast, including the Atlanta Opera Orchestra, Greenville Symphony, Savannah Philharmonic, South Carolina Philharmonic, Columbus Symphony, and Symphony Orchestra Augusta.
 She has also appeared with the New World Symphony, Orlando Philharmonic, and Columbia Symphony.

 Jessica is the co-founder and co-director of the Atlanta Chamber Music Festival (est. 2012), a 7-day residential music festival for middle and high school musicians, in residence at Emory University.
 One of very few festivals in the country with a chamber music focus for pre-college students, ACMF boasts an artist-faculty of the highest caliber in the Southeast, world renowned guest artists, thoughtful course offerings, and outstanding performance ensembles.